welcor/dev/README.md

 How to contribute
 -----------------------------

-### Guidelines
+### Everyone
 1. Start with an [issue](https://github.com/perspective/perspective-client/issues).
 Does the feature/bug you seek exist?
     * No?
 [Create a new issue](https://github.com/perspective/perspective-client/issues/new) and start a discussion on what you want to implement
   	* Yes?
 Is someone working on it already?
 Contribute in the discussion and see if you can help out

+### Designer/UX Designer?
+1. Look at existing enhancements and issues and contribute with sketches, designs, ideas
+2. Create issues on existing functionality and upload sketches, designs, ideas

+### Business analyst/Team leader?
+1. Analyse what kind of information different stakeholders need on a ongoing project
+2. Do they need the same information at all times?
+Whats relevant at a given time in the project?
+3. What can we do to make perspective a suitable application for information sharing in a development project?
+4. Perspective strategy

+### Developer?

+#### New projects
+1. Suggest a new project in the issue list on GitHub
+2. Get the perspective members to create a repository
+3. Do the same as on existing projects

+#### Existing projects
-2. Fork the desired repositores you want to improve
+1. Fork the desired repositores you want to improve
-3. Do your magic
+2. Do your magic
-4. Open a pull request when:
+3. Open a pull request when:
 	* The work is stable
 	* Test coverage is in place

-### Setting up your dev environment
+#### Setting up your dev environment

 1. Install node.js
 2. Install bower with `npm install -g bower`